zotonic/zotonic/doc/manuals/datamodel/resources.rst

 publication period.
 For a full listing of its properties, see the :ref:`model-rsc` page.

-Resource properties can also be customly defined: any property that is programmatically set on the resource, is stored in serialized form in the record, and can later be retrieved.
+Custom resource properties can also be defined: any property that is programmatically set on the resource, is stored in serialized form in the record, and can later be retrieved.